General Acupuncture

 All illnesses:

-For most conditions, patients are only allowed to receive acupuncture treatment once a week (Monday to Saturday).
-However, more treatment sessions may be required for acute or complicated conditions.
-Subjected to the attending physician’s diagnosis, patient can be allowed up to twice a week.
+For most conditions, patients are only allowed to receive acupuncture once a week (Monday to Saturday).
+However, more sessions may be required for acute or complicated conditions.
+Subjected to the attending physician’s diagnosis, patients can be allowed up to twice a week.

 Acupuncture